cristearadu/GetRich/README.md

 The server and database is hosted by Firbase.

 Login & SignUp with firebase.
-You can edit your profile, donate money(not real money, just a bunch of strings variables), and see the users poorer than you.
+You can edit your profile, donate money(not real money, just a bunch of strings variables), and see the users that are poorer than you.
-I used recycleView,RecyclerView.Adapter to iterate through all my users.